What you need to know before integrating or migrating a PingID account into a PingOne environment

 -

 SMS quotas: If a user exceeds the configured SMS quota and SMS is their default authentication method, PingID automatically falls back to the next authentication method on their list.
-In PingOne, the next time they attempt to authenticate, the Device Selection screen appears, allowing them to choose a different authentication method.
+In PingOne, the next time they attempt to authenticate, the Device Selection page displays, allowing them to choose a different authentication method.

 -